ClearbridgeMobile/full-stack-coding-challenge/README.md

 $ git push production main
 ```

-where `main` is the master branch
+where `main` is the master branch.

-This will run local `pre_push` hook to run tests before pushing and the remote will make
+This will run la ocal `pre_push` hook to run tests before pushing, the remote will make
 a production build and launch the app on the following url:

 [http://ec2-18-216-240-53.us-east-2.compute.amazonaws.com/](http://ec2-18-216-240-53.us-east-2.compute.amazonaws.com/)